jshacks/jshacks2018-risk-kagglers/README.md

 # The Rising Kagglers
-## Google Analytics Customer Revenue Prediction
+Customer revenue prediction using Google Analytics data